theartofme/rmmv-ink/README.md

-Integrates the [Ink](https://www.inklestudios.com/ink/) scripting language into RPG Maker MV.
+Integrates the Ink (https://www.inklestudios.com/ink/) scripting language into RPG Maker MV.
 Provides plugin commands for triggering Ink, allows sharing variables between Ink and RMMV, and provides some extension functions and hashtags that allow more control over RMMV from within Ink.

-## Quick Start
+## Getting Started

 ### Installation